Documents and information you will need

 You are both legally required to give evidence of your identity, nationality and residence when you give notice of your marriage or civil partnership.
 You must bring original documents.
 We cannot accept photocopies.

 You must bring your valid passport.
 If you do not have a passport, and:

 - You were born in the UK after 1 January 1983 and do not have a passport we would need to see your full birth certificate together with those of your parents if born in the UK to prove your nationality.
-We will also need to see some form of photo identification.
+We will also need to see some form of valid photo identification.
 If your parents were not born here, we would need to see proof of their nationality at the time of your birth.

 - You were born in the UK before 1 January 1983, we can accept your birth certificate along with valid photographic identification.

 If you do not have a valid passport, we can only accept your national identity card as identification if it clearly states your nationality.

 A person with settled or pre-settled status is required to share their status through the online EUSS status checker tool.
 You must request a six-digit code before your appointment from https://www.gov.uk/view-prove-immigration-status.